 - Squeezy chocolate spread/jam – usually the squeezy containers are much lighter than a jar!
 These surprisingly go well with wraps too!

 - Instant noodles/pasta – if it’s cold, these can really lift your spirits and warm you up.
 They are super light and aren’t hard to cook.

 - Cuppa Soup – this is the same as above really.

 - Cheese/ham/fruit – these don’t last too well in a hot bag, so take these for the first day and try the above for the extra days.

-Dinner should be an enjoyable, filling meal you can relax with after a hard day on your D of E. You can cook or reheat expedition meals.
+Dinner should be an enjoyable, filling meal you can relax with after a hard day on your D of E. You could cook a meal from scratch or use expedition meals.

 If you decide you want to cook, here are a few ideas: